Investment Area: Data to Support Risk Threshold Criteria |

 This project is measuring temporary threshold shift (TTS) in the bottlenose dolphin using auditory evoked potential (AEP) and behavioral threshold measurements for longer duration signal exposure with signal qualities simulating continuously active sonar (CAS).
 The focus is to determine if equal energy exposures result in equal TTS, independent of exposure duration.

-Loudness Perception in Killer Whales (Orcinus orca); Effects of Temporal and Frequency Summation (Project #LMR-50)
+Loudness Perception in Killer Whales (Orcinus orca); Effects of Temporal and Frequency Summation (Project #LMR-50) ACTIVE

 Principal Investigator: Brian Branstetter